prefix-dev/pixi/README.md

 ## Install from source

-`pixi` is 100% written in Rust and therefor it can be installed, build and tested with cargo.
+`pixi` is 100% written in Rust and therefore it can be installed, build and tested with cargo.
 To start using `pixi` from a source build run:

 ```shell